Taxpayers' Rights Advocate Office

 • Auditor-Controller about refunds and tax rates.

-Contact information for these offices in each of the 58 California counties are provided on the Board of Equalization website; and can be accessed at: http://www.boe.ca.gov/proptaxes/proptax.htm under county listings.
+Contact information for these offices in each of the 58 California counties is provided on the Board of Equalization website, and can be found under the listing of county contacts.

 Our office ensures that taxpayers are provided fair and understandable explanations of their rights and duties with respect to property taxation.
-We would like to help with your suggestions on how the State Board of Equalization can improve its services to the public, laws, policies, or procedures; or material it publishes.
-We would also like to help you with your suggestions concerning the property tax related functions handled by local government offices of the assessor, clerk of the board, tax collector, and auditor-controller.
+We welcome your suggestions on how the State Board of Equalization can improve its services to the public, laws, policies, or procedures; or material it publishes.

-The State Board of Equalization seeks to assist county assessors and their staffs, local boards of equalization and assessment appeals boards, and taxpayers on property tax assessment matters.
+The State Board of Equalization seeks to assist county assessors and their staff, local boards of equalization and assessment appeals boards, and taxpayers on property tax assessment matters.
 Our office ensures that guidance on various property tax matters is available in simple and nontechnical language.
-If you have identified an area where you believe information is lacking or could be improved upon, then bring it to our attention and we will work toward a solution.
-We are interested in hearing your comments and suggestions on how we can clarify and/or simplify property tax processes, guidance, reporting and instructions.
-Send your comments and suggestions to us.
+If you have identified an area where you believe information is lacking or could be improved upon, then bring it to our attention and we will work toward a solution with the appropriate department within our agency.

 Taxpayer Rights Advocate Office Request (E-mail us)